 - Start by replying to the email with a confirmation and you want a clearer identification of the sender.
 Ask for information that only the sender can know about.
 If it is a former employee, an employee number as well as a recent image of the person can be used.
 If it is a webshop customer, customer number as well as.
 A copy of latest invoice may be an option.
 Do not ask for more than necessary, but enough that you are sure of the identity of the person approaching.
 Please call the person up.

 Remember to communicate via an encrypted connection.
-You may have the option of using a third-party solution such as Secure Post, Outlook Encryption or other.
+Perhaps you have the option of using a third-party solution such as Secure Mail, Outlook encryption or something else.

 - When the sender returns with the necessary documentation, you must reply with the types of data that you hold.
 We continue with the example of a former employee who resigned 3 years ago.

-Please use this standard template https://www.datatilsynet.dk/media/6889/bilag_a_og_b_-_kabeloner_til_oplysnings duty_and_indsigtsret.docx from the Data Inspectorate for answering.
-It ensures the right disclosure and at the same time helps you get around.
+Feel free to use this standard template https://www.datatilsynet.dk/media/6889/bilag_a_og_b_-_skabelter_til_oplysningspligt_og_insigtsret.docx from Datatilsynet for answering.
+It ensures the correct disclosure obligation, and at the same time helps you to get all the way around.

 You have probably already compiled your Article 30 listing (the actual data handling documentation for which the business is undertaking, purposes, retention period, legal secret, etc.).
 Here you can find where you have information about former employees.
 Typically a staff folder containing a copy of the employment contract, a copy of timesheets, paychecks etc.

-- In the template from the Danish Data Protection Agency, you now fill in information about what data the company holds.
-And now it's important - you have to be honest!
-Then you have documented and previously informed your employees that you save timesheets for 24 months, but here after 36 months still have copies lying around.
-Yes, you MUST state this.
-Afterwards you can have them deleted / shredded as soon as possible.
+- In the template from Datatilsynet you now fill in information about which data the company holds.
+And now it is important – you must be honest!
+So you have documented and previously informed your employees that you save time sheets for 24 months, but here after 36 months you still have copies lying around.
+Yes, then you MUST disclose this.
+Afterwards, you can have them deleted/shredded as soon as possible.

 - You must secure the documentation in a machine-readable format.
 It can for example. be PDF files.
 Therefore, if you have physical time sheets lying around, they must be scanned and saved as PDF, which you attach to the recipient.